SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![BPA Image](img/BPAPRocess2.png)

 ## Creating the Queues for BPA Scenario
-> aside negatve Note: If you prefer not to use the CI/CD tool, check out the Appendix further down to find instructions to do it manually.
+> aside negative Note: If you prefer not to use the CI/CD tool, check out the Appendix further down to find instructions to do it manually.

 You will now create the queues for this scenario via the CI/CD tool that can be found at this link: